horizontalsystems/Bitcoin-Explained-Guide/README.md

 - What is Bitcoin?
 - How Bitcoin Network Works?
 - Bitcoin in Numbers
-- Other crypto & Bitcoin forks
+- Bitcoin Forks and Other Cryptocurrencies

 2. Why Bitcoin